ImtiazVision/Being-an-Effective-Team-Member/README.md

 ### Respecting our colleauges

 We should treat our teammates with respect and be kind to each other.
+We must be considerate of their time, boundaries, and thoughts.